 Is QoS applied?

 Monitoring the application path is not just about the route that traffic takes, but also the prioritization—or quality of service (QoS)—the traffic receives while in transit.
-This because your intention should be to use APM to understand the network from the perspective of your application data.
+This is because your intention should be to use APM to understand the network from the perspective of your application data.

 So, before you make a path you’ll want to know whether QoS is applied within your AD.
 If it is, you’ll specify that in the path configuration, and choose an alert profile with a QoS condition so that you can verify that the QoS you intended isn’t being changed en route.